ajvincent/es-membrane/projects/ts-morph-structures-next/stage_2_integration/README.md

 ### Checklist for adding a new type structure class

+Try running `utilities/newTypeStructure.ts`, which is a wizard to fill out the boilerplate for you.

 - [ ] In [source/base/TypeStructureKind.ts](./source/base/TypeStructureKind.ts), append a new enum member of `TypeStructureKind`
 - [ ] Import what you need:
   - [ ] from ts-morph: